 The 144,000 will prophesy to the rest of the world at the same time as the two witnesses in Jerusalem prophesy to the Jews, for it is during the time of the six trumpets that the two bear witness.
 After the 1260 days they will be martyred.
 They will be redeemed from mankind as first-fruits for God and for the Lamb (14:4), before the last trumpet.

 After this I looked, and behold, a great multitude which no one could number, from every nation and tribe and people and language, standing before the throne and before the Lamb, clothed in white robes, and with palm branches in their hands.
 And they cry with a loud voice, “Salvation to our God who sits on the throne, and to the Lamb!”
 And all the angels stood around the throne and around the elders and the four living creatures, and they fell on their faces before the throne and worshipped God, saying, “Amen!
-Blessing and glory and wisdom and thanksgiving and honour and power and strength be to our God forever and ever!
+Blessing and glory and wisdom and thankfulness and honour and power and might be to our God forever and ever!
 Amen.”

 Then one of the elders addressed me, saying, “Who are these, clothed in the white robes, and from where have they come?”
 I said to him, “My lord, you know.”